-Nebraska's Public Investment in Early Childhood Care and Education, Fiscal Year 2019: Technical Report builds on the foundation of its predecessor, the technical report for fiscal year 2017.
-This second report from the Buffett Early Childhood Institute at the University of Nebraska establishes an estimate of the federal- and state-level public-sector contributions to Nebraska's total investment in early childhood care and education (ECCE) for fiscal year 2019.
-Additionally, it documents where ECCE funds originate and the pathways used to disseminate them to targeted recipients.
-As the second in a series, this fiscal year 2019 report contributes to the development of a chronological record of Nebraska's public-sector investment in ECCE.
+Nebraska's Public Investment in Early Childhood Care and Education, Fiscal Year 2021: Technical Report builds on the foundation of its predecessors, the technical reports for fiscal year 2017 and fiscal year 2019.
+The third of a series from the Buffett Early Childhood Institute at the University of Nebraska, this report establishes an estimate of the federal- and state-level public-sector contributions to Nebraska's total investment in early childhood care and education (ECCE) for fiscal year 2021.
+It also provides a record of where ECCE funds originate, and the pathways used to disseminate them to targeted recipients.
+Taken together, technical reports for fiscal years 2017, 2019, and 2021 contribute to a chronological record of Nebraska's public-sector investment in ECCE.

 Built on what the sciences of early childhood development and early learning have established are necessary to support best practices of ECCE professionals, this study employs a quality-oriented, cost-based approach to ECCE funding and financing.
 This approach includes the costs associated with three interdependent functions of the system deemed essential for providing quality ECCE with highly qualified and adequately compensated educators: direct service delivery, workforce support, and quality assurance and improvement.
 To assess public-sector funding of the system we identified ECCE finance mechanisms, the dollars allocated by each, and the path of the funding through the system from the source to the targeted recipients.
+It is important to note that assessing the impact of COVID-related funding on the ECCE system was not yet discernable in fiscal year 2021.
+However, understanding its effect on existing finance mechanisms as well as overall funding levels will be examined as the data become available.